CricketManager/CricketManager/docs/TechStack.md

 - ShadcnUI - A React component base library for building custom designs.
 - HyperUI - A tailwind CSS based opensource UI components.
 - Lucide - A set of simply beautiful open-source icons.
+- Turso - A sqlite based database provider on the edge.

 ## ShadcnUI